 for almost every $t \geq 0$ and all $\xb \in (\R^d)^N$. \end{Def}

-\begin{rmk} Condition \eqref{eq:PE} only involves the communication weights $(\xi_{ij}(\cdot))$ through $\Lbx(\cdot)$ and not the state of the system.
-Moreover, it is formulated using the bilinear form $B(\cdot,\cdot)$, illustrating the fact that one only needs the persistence to hold along directions which are orthogonal to the consensus manifold $\Ccal$.
-Finally, \eqref{eq:PE} can be interpreted as a lower bound on the so-called \textnormal{algebraic connectivity} (see e.g. \cite{Martin2014}) of the time-average of the graphs with weights $(\xi_{ij}(\cdot))$, as illustrated in Section \ref{section:examp} below. \end{rmk}
+\begin{rmk} Observe that condition \eqref{eq:PE} involves only the communication weights $(\xi_{ij}(\cdot))$ through $\Lbx(\cdot)$, and not the trajectories $\xb(\cdot)$ of the system.
+Moreover, it is formulated using the bilinear form $B(\cdot,\cdot)$, which encodes the idea that one only needs the persistence to hold along directions which are orthogonal to the consensus manifold $\Ccal$.
+Finally, \eqref{eq:PE} can be interpreted as a lower bound on the so-called \textnormal{algebraic connectivity} (see e.g. \cite{Martin2014,Egerstedt2010,Motsch2014}) of the average of the interaction graph with weights $(\xi_{ij}(\cdot))$ over every time-window of length $\tau > 0$, as illustrated in Section \ref{section:examp} below. \end{rmk}

-In the following theorem, we prove that solutions of \eqref{eq:CS1} exponentially converge to consensus when the persistence assumption \eqref{eq:PE} holds.
-This result is not fully new, and can be derived from earlier works dealing with consensus in undirected graphs, see e.g. in \cite{Blondel2005,Moreau2005}.
-However, the corresponding proof strategy is original in itself, and allows for a progressive introduction of the concepts that will be necessary to prove our main result Theorem \ref{thm:Flocking}.
+In the following theorem, we prove that solutions of \eqref{eq:CS1} converge to consensus when the persistence assumption \eqref{eq:PE} holds, with a non-uniform exponential rate.
+This result is not new in itself, and can be derived from earlier works dealing with consensus formations in undirected graphs, such as \cite{Blondel2005,Moreau2005}.
+However, the proof strategy that we develop here is original in itself, and treating this familiar case allows for a progressive introduction of the concepts that will be necessary later on in Section \ref{section:Flocking} to prove our main result Theorem \ref{thm:Flocking}.